 Different Types of Providers

-Family Practice Doctors with OB (Ballard, Edmonds, First Hill, Issaquah)
+Family practice doctors with OB (Edmonds, First Hill, Issaquah)

 These physicians, often called FPOBs, are family doctors in every sense of the word.
-You can choose one as your regular doctor before, during, and after pregnancy.
-She can help deliver your baby, and then become your baby’s doctor, too.
+They provide primary care as well as prenatal care services before, during and after pregnancy.
+They can deliver your baby, and then become your baby’s doctor, too.
 In fact, anyone in your family can see an FPOB.
 It’s a good option if your pregnancy is low-risk and you like the idea of “one family, one doctor.”
-If complications arise during pregnancy, you may be referred to an OB/GYN.
-Should a C-section become necessary, an OB/GYN would be the one to do it.
-Every Swedish birth center always has an OB/GYN available around the clock.
+If complications arise during pregnancy, or if you need to deliver by C-section, family practice providers partner with OB/GYNs to provide you with the safest care for your individual situation.

 Obstetrician gynecologists (OB/GYNs) are physicians who specialize in women’s health care, including pregnancy, birth, gynecology and breast health.
 They are skilled surgeons who can perform Cesarean sections, as well as gynecological surgeries, and can provide care for low-risk as well as more complex pregnancies (including multiples, and for pregnant people with pre-existing health conditions that affect their pregnancy).
 Every Swedish birth center always has an OB/GYN available around the clock, and they care for their own patients as well as consulting with midwives and family practice physicians in case of complications.